-The Pearl Lounge is actually really nice with lots of fun seating pods with partitions around them that look a little like snails shells.
-The dining area feels very Moroccan with Moroccan tiling on the floor and bright yellow seats.
-The whole lounge is immaculate including the toilets.
+The Pearl Lounge is actually really nice, with lots of fun seating pods with partitions around them that look a little like snail shells.
+The dining area feels very Moroccan, with Moroccan tiling on the floor and bright yellow seats.
+The whole lounge is immaculate, including the toilets.

 2. The Pearl Lounge (Arrivals)

 Note: Benefits offered correct at the time of writing but may be amended at discretion of the vendor.
 Posts may be sponsored by the proprietor or brand being appraised.
 All opinions remain our own & are in no way influenced.